2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects

 The NNSI Hamiltonian reads

 where the sum is over nearest-neighbor sites of the pyrochlore lattice and $J>0$ sets the (antiferromagnetic) exchange energy scale.
-The essential physics of this model is exposed by defining a local lattice divergence~\cite{hermelePyrochlorePhotonsSpin2004,henleyCoulombPhaseFrustrated2010,lhotelFragmentationFrustratedMagnets2020} at each tetrahedron center (i.e. diamond vertex)~$t$,
+The essential physics of this model is exposed by defining a local lattice divergence~\cite{hermelePyrochlorePhotonsU12004,henleyCoulombPhaseFrustrated2010,lhotelFragmentationFrustratedMagnets2020} at each tetrahedron center (i.e. diamond vertex)~$t$,

-where $(-1)^t$ is positive (negative) on the $A$ ($B)$ diamond sublattices so that the divergence is positive, $\cramped{Q_t>0}$, when the majority of spins point ``out'' from the vertex $t$, such as illustrated in \cref{fig:pyro_diamond}(b) on the tetrahedron carrying labels 1,2,3,4.
-By construction $Q_t$ takes values $0, \pm 1, \pm 2$, where the $+1$ ($-1$) configuration is illustrated in \cref{fig:pyro_diamond}(b,c) on the tetrahedron carrying a white (black) sphere.
+where $(-1)^t$ is positive (negative) on the $A$ ($B)$ diamond sublattices so that the divergence is positive, $\cramped{Q_t>0}$, when the majority of spins point ``out'' from the vertex $t$, such as illustrated in \cref{fig:pyro_diamond}(b) on the top right tetrahedron carrying labels 1,2,3,4.
+By construction, $Q_t$ takes values $0, \pm 1, \pm 2$, where the $+1$ ($-1$) configuration is illustrated in \cref{fig:pyro_diamond}(b,c) on the tetrahedron carrying a white (black) sphere.
 In terms of $Q_t$, \cref{eq:H_NNSI_spin} takes the form

 where the sum is over all tetrahedra (diamond vertices) $t$, and $E_0 = -J N_{\text{spin}}$ is the ground state energy.
 Ground states must satisfy the local zero-divergence constraint $Q_t = 0$ everywhere (two spins ``in'' and two ``out'' of each tetrahedron, the ``ice rules''~\cite{bramwellSpinIceState2001}). \Cref{fig:pyro_diamond}(a) shows a portion of such a 2-in-2-out ground state spin configuration, with spins denoted by red arrows.
 In these ground states, spins may be viewed as aligning head-to-tail to form \emph{closed strings}~\cite{castelnovoSpinIceFractionalization2012,moessnerSpinIceCoulomb2021}.
 Flipping such a closed string of spins costs zero energy because it does not change $Q_t$ anywhere.
-The number of such degenerate ground states is exponentially large in the system size and, consequently, NNSI has an extensive entropy at zero temperature~\cite{ramirezZeropointEntropySpin1999,melkoMonteCarloStudies2004,moessnerSpinIceCoulomb2021,singhCorrectionsPaulingResidual2012,bramwellSpinIceState2001}.
+The number of such degenerate ground states is exponentially large in the system size and, consequently, NNSI has an extensive zero temperature entropy that is approximately equal to $N_{\text{spin}} S_{\text{P}}$, where $S_{\text{P}} = (k_{\text{B}}/2) \ln(3/2)$ is the Pauling estimate for the residual zero-temperature entropy (per proton) for water ice---hence the name spin ice ~\cite{ramirezZeropointEntropySpin1999,melkoMonteCarloStudies2004,moessnerSpinIceCoulomb2021,singhCorrectionsPaulingResidual2012,bramwellSpinIceState2001}.